sinclairnick/webroute/README.md

-# Express X
+# Harissa

-> The missing modern DX for express
+> The 🌶️ spiciest DX for express

-Express X is thin set of plug-and-play functions that modernise the DX of express.
+Harissa is thin set of plug-and-play functions that modernise the DX of express.
 Picture express with async/await, validation, continuation-local-storage and type-safety.

 **Why?**

-Express boasts great simplicity, stability and community adoption – but also requires much elbow grease to get production-ready, having to implement things like validation or async/await support.
+Express boasts great simplicity, stability and community adoption – but also requires a bit of nudging to set it up beyond a basic "hello world" app.

-Express X is a **set of utilities** that makes `express` nicer to work with, and more production-ready.
+Harissa is a **set of utilities** that makes [`express`](https://github.com/expressjs/express) nicer to work with, and more production-ready.
 It is minimal and doesn't require learning new mental models or complicated framework architectures.

-Express X brings 90% of the convenience of a framework with 1% of the overhead.
+Harissa brings 90% of the convenience of a heavy framework with 1% of the overhead.

 ### Roadmap (to 1.0)